Orientation

 Quarantined LLM (Q-LLM): Processes untrusted data (documents, emails, web scrapes) but has NO tool access and NO access to secrets.
 It can summarize, extract, and classify - but it can't take any actions.

 The P-LLM asks the Q-LLM: "Summarize this email."
-The Q-LLM returns a structured summary.
+The Q-LLM returns a narrowly structured result.
 Even if the email contains injection, the Q-LLM has no tools to exploit and no secrets to leak.
-The P-LLM receives clean, structured data.
+Its result is still untrusted and must be schema-validated; the separation reduces blast radius rather than magically cleaning the content.

 Limitation: The privileged layer can't reason about the actual raw content.
 Utility is reduced.
 But for high-risk scenarios, the trade-off is worth it.